Unpredictable Series looks at art, performance, and spontaneous music, its synergies, the creation of new works, and archives.

-Unpredictable Series was created in London in 2013 by artist & curator Blanca Regina and free improviser & composer Steve Beresford.
-Pierre Bouvier Patron later joined them, focusing on experimental film and performance.
+Unpredictable Series was initially a collective founded in London in 2013 by artist & curator Blanca Regina and free improviser & composer Steve Beresford.
+Pierre Bouvier Patron joined them, focusing on experimental film and performance.
+As well as Jack Goldstein to create Strange Umbrellas.
+Collaborators and guest curators include Tomi Osuna (design), Karel Doing (film performance), Sharon Gal (music & art), Gina Southgate (live painting and performance), Terry Day (music & art), Dave Hunt ( sound production), David Toop (artist & curator), Peter Cusack (artist & tutor, Matthias Kispert and others.

 Steve has been a central figure in the British improvising scene for over thirty years, working with the likes of Derek Bailey, Evan Parker, Han Bennink,Christian Marclay and Alterations.